-Majoring in History isn’t just about the past; it’s about where we came from and where we’re going.
+Majoring in History is not just about the past; it’s about where we came from and where we are going.
 A degree in History will give you a broad analytical skill set recognized by universities and employers.
-History majors research, interpret and analyze historical events and data, but only a small percent of majors end up being professional historians.
+History majors research, interpret and analyze historical events and data; these accrued abilities will lead to career opportunities aside from being a professional historian.

-A degree in history will make you a more well-rounded person with a concrete understanding of culture.
-Many of our History majors go on to four-year universities and law schools.
+A degree in history will also make you a more well-rounded person with a concrete understanding of culture.
+Become a serious student of history and gain a better understanding of the world we live in.

 Why Choose History at TJC?

 - Highly credentialed and experienced faculty.
 We have more Ph.Ds than any other department at TJC.

 - Affordable tuition & textbooks.

 - Low student-faculty ratio.
 Face-to-face and online classes are capped at 35; many with fewer than 20.